 - going after property that the executor received outside of the estate

 - claiming that the executor is stealing from the estate

 - claiming that the executor is mismanaging the estate

 - giving inflated numbers of the estate, in an effort to artificially maximize their share

 - claiming an inflated elective share

 Many (if not most) people who are placed in the situation of being an executor do not expect to be facing off with hostile beneficiaries.
-You might not think twice if your relative or friend called you to ask “if it’s OK” to be an executor “if anything happened to them.”
+You might not have thought twice when your relative or friend called you to ask “if it’s OK” to be an executor “if anything happened to them.”
 You likely envisioned the role of an executor as one who makes sure the decedent’s asset distribution matches the last will and testament.
-And now, there are much time-consuming battles to fight, until you actually gets to distribute the decedent’s assets.
+And now you are realizing that there may be time-consuming battles to fight and complicated rules to follow until you actually gets to distribute the decedent’s assets.